lukkeutgens/Homelab/Research/architecture.md

 - [OpenObserve](https://github.com/openobserve/openobserve) : For monitoring servers (Link with Authentik with [Dex](https://github.com/dexidp/dex) as SSO-bridge)

 ## Other things to check
-### DNS-Server
-A good DNS-server to run on the local LAN network for internal and internet use.
-For example, Proxmox need's this to be able to connect to the Step CA service which will be behind a reverse proxy.
-- This service can run as a container in Proxmox because it is not exposed to the internet like the services we will run behind a reverse proxy.
-- The DNS-server must be in my local LAN and NOT behind the reverse proxy

 ### Domain Names
 Pricing are not really clear presented.
 At Easyhost it is shown €0,49 but then jumps to €2,99 a year?
 So I need to study these websites further.